ChaimaaAndInterface/ChaimaaAndInterface/README.md

 # Hi there, I'm **Naimul Islam Mehedi** 👋

 ## 👨🏻‍💻 About Me
-I’m a passionate and actively working in the fields of **Artificial Intelligence** and **Cybersecurity**.
+I’m passionate and actively working in the fields of **Artificial Intelligence** and **Cybersecurity**.
 My journey in tech has led me to explore these cutting-edge areas where innovation meets critical infrastructure.
 I enjoy building practical solutions, diving into real-world security challenges, and researching how AI can be used to make systems smarter and more secure.
 I'm always eager to learn and collaborate on impactful projects.

+---

 ### 🔭 Current Projects
-I’m currently working on a **playlist of solutions for 250 Python problems**, building a foundation for my upcoming research in **AI for Cybersecurity**.
+- 🎯 Building a **playlist of solutions for 250 Python problems**
+- 🧠 Researching **AI in Cybersecurity** for PhD preparation

 ### 🌱 Currently Learning
 - Advanced Cybersecurity concepts
 - Modern AI techniques
-- Practical applications of AI in Cybersecurity (PhD prep)
+- Real-world AI-Cybersecurity integrations

 ### 👯 Open to Collaborate
-I’m looking to collaborate on open-source **Cybersecurity** or **AI** projects.
+- Open-source **AI & Cybersecurity** projects
+- Research collaborations

 ### 🤔 Looking for Help With
-Understanding the **latest advancements in AI for Cybersecurity** to support my **PhD program**.
+- The latest trends and research in **AI for Cybersecurity**

 ### 📫 How to Reach Me
 📧 mehedi.interface@gmail.com